 So put the kettle on and take a minute to sit down.

-You can wrap presents when you are done 🙂
+You can finish your to-do list when you are done 🙂

 10 quick pick-me-ups for when you’re exhausted: free printable list

-Looking for a printable version of this list to remind you to take care of yourself this December?
+Looking for a printable version of this list to remind you to take care of yourself?
 Have no fear, I’ve got you covered.